 5. What is the size of the company you are considering?

-6. Do you have your own interpreters or are you using another interpretation company’s interpreters?
+6. Do you have your interpreters, or are you using another interpretation company’s interpreters?

-Believe it or not there many interpretation companies that do not have a single interpreter on staff.
-These companies typically have five to 10 employees who are focused only on sales.
-They then sub-contract with large interpretation companies in order to have access to interpreters.
-This means your calls could be going to several different companies, located all over the world.
+Many interpretation companies do not have an interpreter on staff.
+These companies typically have five to ten employees focused only on sales, who then subcontract with large interpretation companies to have access to interpreters.
+As a result, your calls could be going to several different companies located all over the world.
 And in some cases, these companies switch vendors whenever they can get a better deal, meaning your access to services can be inconsistent and unreliable.
-In addition, you may not able to talk directly with your provider’s customer service team if you have concerns, as all communication will likely be routed through the secondary agency.
-Make sure the company you are working with contracts directly with their interpreters.
+In addition, you may not be able to talk directly with your provider’s customer service team if you have concerns, as all communication will likely be routed through the secondary agency.
+Instead, make sure the company you are working with contracts directly with their interpreters.

 7. How much volume do you handle?

-How many minutes per month does the company handle and how many minutes per month in the specific industry you are in?
+How many minutes per month does the company handle, and how many minutes per month in your specific industry?
 They should be doing at least 500,000 minutes a month to be a viable option for you.
-How many customers do they service and how many customers do they service in your industry?
-They should have at least 500 interpretation customers, and many of those should be a similar industry as you.
-This ensures they already have interpreters with the experience to provide you with the services you will need.
+How many customers do they serve, and how many customers do they serve in your industry?
+They should have at least 500 interpretation customers, and many of those should be in a similar industry as you.
+This ensures they already have interpreters with the experience to provide you with the needed services.

 8. What are the connect times to get to an interpreter?

-Connect times are very important; the shorter they are, the more time and money you save.
-Taking too long to connect to an interpreter may cause your customer to hang up.
+Connection times are critical; the shorter, the more time and money you save.
+If it takes longer to connect to an interpreter, it may cause your customer to hang up.
 Connect times should be about 20 seconds on average for Spanish and between 20-30 seconds on average for all other languages.
-Languages of lesser diffusion (rare languages) can sometimes take longer, especially after regular business hours.
+More rare languages can sometimes take longer, especially after regular business hours.
 Whenever possible, let your provider know what languages you will need and when.
-This way, the workforce management team will be able to adjust schedules to ensure coverage and faster connect times.
+The workforce management team can adjust schedules to ensure coverage and faster connect times.

 9. Do you have a real-time portal to access calls, reports, and invoicing information?

 You must have the ability to get on a customized portal and review a call after it is completed.
-The portal should include your language reports, invoicing reports, and spending reports.
-It should be easy to use, and your provider should have a team that can train you on it, at no charge.
-Ask for information on this prior to choosing a vendor.
+The portal should include your language, invoicing, and spending reports.
+It should be easy to use, and your provider should have a team to train you on it at no charge.
+Ask for information on this before choosing a vendor.

 10. Can I make a test call?

 Ask the vendor to make a test call.
-The only thing that matters is that you connect to a quality interpreter quickly.
-If this does not happen during a test call, then you should not move forward with the company.
+The only thing that matters is connecting to a quality interpreter quickly.
+If this happens during a test call, you should only move forward with the company.

 Conclusion

-It is important to pick a good vendor that you can trust to consistently provide a good service that is reliable and fast.
+It is essential to pick a trustworthy vendor to provide excellent, reliable, and fast service.
 Asking the above questions will help you to make a great choice and set you up for a long-term partnership with a quality interpretation services provider.